thomaslaurenson/thomaslaurenson.github.io/_posts/2018-07-05-building-a-ubuntu-linux-gateway.md

 sudo vim /etc/network/interfaces
 {% endhighlight %}

-In the following instructions the two NICs that will be configured are `ens160` and `ens192`.
-The `ens160` NIC is connected to the outside world and will receive a IP address configuration from an external DHCP server.
+In the following instructions, the two NICs that will be configured are `ens160` and `ens192`.
+The `ens160` NIC is connected to the outside world and will receive an IP address configuration from an external DHCP server.
 The `ens192` NIC is the internal interface that is connected to the same network that the internal hosts are on.
 Given the preceding network setup, the following configuration is specified:

 {% highlight bash %}
 auto ens160